 Instagram Notes let you post short notes (similar to Post-its) to your “Close Friends” list or to followers you follow back.

 Instagram Notes can be found in your Inbox right above your direct messages:

 Notes disappear in 24 hours and can only be 60 characters in length.
 Users can reply to notes via sending a direct message.

 FYI: Later is a social media scheduling tool trusted by 4M+ brands, creators, and social media managers.
-Sign up today and schedule your Instagram posts in advance — for free:
+Create an account and schedule your Instagram posts in advance — for free:

 How to Use Instagram Notes